See also Command reference.

-- UBOS walks through the UBOS Manifest of the involved apps and accessories, and restores each of the AppConfigurationItems whose retention fields have been set.
+- UBOS walks through the UBOS Manifest of the involved Apps and Accessories, and restores each of the AppConfigItems whose retention fields have been set.
 (See also ubos-admin backup.)

-- The actual restore performed depends on the type of AppConfigurationItem.
+- The actual restore performed depends on the type of AppConfigItem.
 For example, a MySQL database will be created and imported, while files and directories are simply copied into the right place.

 This command internally uses a plug-in architecture, which allows the support of alternate backup formats without changing the invocation by the user.

 Restoring to different versions of the App or Accessory¶

 When a backup is restored, it is possible (likely?) that the version of the App or Accessory currently available is different (newer) than the version of the App or Accessory that ran at the time the backup was created; after all, likely some time has passed between when a backup was created and when it needs to be restored.

 UBOS itself does not (and in fact cannot) migrate data from old versions of Apps or Accessories to new ones.
 This is the responsibility of the App or Accessory developer.
 This is what the upgraders field in the UBOS Manifest is for: run code that will upgrade the data.

 Particular care needs to be take when an App or Accessory changes the numbers or names of its retention buckets.
 UBOS matches the content of a bucket by name, and does NOT restore the content of buckets whose name is not specified in the UBOS Manifest any more.
 Conversely, the App or Accessory, when adding an additional bucket from one version to another, the App or Accessory must be tolerant of the situation that during upgrades or restores, that bucket will be empty as UBOS cannot restore any data into it.

 A good strategy for a developer is to never rename retention buckets.

 This command must be run as root (sudo ubos-admin restore).